TilburgNetworkGroup/remx/README.md

 # Relational-event network data streams

 In this case, we have a relational-event network that is augmented with additional events over time.
 Every new batch of events will be used to update the model estimates.

+The **streamrem** function is the function that fits relational-event models on data streams.

 ## Computing network statistics